adriancro8888/GithubUsers-Redux/README.md

-# GithubUsers-Redux
+# Redux-Example

-Implemenation of Redux in Swift.
+Sample App that uses Redux for fetching users from Github.